IBM/ibm-cloud-sdk-common/README.md

 <!-- --------------------------------------------------------------- -->
 ## Overview

-IBM Cloud SDKs allow developers to programmatically interact with various IBM Cloud Services.
+IBM Cloud SDK client libraries allow developers to programmatically interact with various IBM Cloud services.
 SDKs are provided for the following languages:
 - Go
 - Java